 Second-Degree Murder

 Individuals can be charged with second-degree murder under PC 187 if they intentionally kill someone without planning out their actions beforehand.
-Second-degree murder is not punished as harshly as first-degree murder.
-The penalties for second-degree murder can include prison time of 15 years to life.
+The court does not punish second-degree murder as harshly as first-degree murder.

 Felony Murder